Erik Gustafsson (ice hockey, born 1992)

-Erik Gustafsson (born 14 March 1992) is a Swedish professional ice hockey defenceman for the Toronto Maple Leafs of the National Hockey League (NHL).
-He previously played for the Chicago Blackhawks, Calgary Flames, Philadelphia Flyers, Montreal Canadiens and the Washington Capitals.
+Erik Gustafsson (born 14 March 1992) is a Swedish professional ice hockey defenceman for the Grand Rapids Griffins in the American Hockey League (AHL) while under contract to the Detroit Red Wings of the National Hockey League (NHL).
+He previously played for the Chicago Blackhawks, Calgary Flames, Philadelphia Flyers, Montreal Canadiens, Washington Capitals, Toronto Maple Leafs, and New York Rangers.
 Gustafsson was selected by the Edmonton Oilers in the fourth round, 93rd overall, of the 2012 NHL Entry Draft.

 Playing career

 Gustafsson began playing hockey in Nynäshamns IF, before moving to Djurgårdens IF's youth organisation.
 Gustafsson represented team Stockholm in the 2008 TV-pucken, a national junior tournament, scoring four assists.
 He played the 2008–09 season with Djurgården's under-18 team.
 In the following season, Gustafsson played for both the under-18 team and the J20-team.
 For the 2010–11 season, Gustafsson had a permanent place in the J20-team which won their division and ended up third in the playoffs.
 He extended his contract with Djurgårdens IF in May 2011 through to the 2013–14 season.

 Gustafsson was called to make his Elitserien (now the Swedish Hockey League (SHL)) debut in the 2011–12 season opener against HV71 on 15 September 2011, but did not receive any game-time.
 In his second game, against Brynäs IF on 27 September 2011, he made his on-ice debut, playing six minutes of the game.
 Gustafsson scored his first Elitserien goal on 26 December 2011 against Fredrik Norrena of Linköpings HC.

 On 23 June 2012, at the 2012 NHL Entry Draft, Gustafsson was selected in the fourth round, 93rd overall by the Edmonton Oilers.

 On 4 April 2013, with Djurgårdens IF demoted to the second-tier HockeyAllsvenskan, Gustafsson left the team to sign a contract with SHL club Frölunda HC.

 After two successful seasons establishing himself with Frölunda, and with his NHL playing rights not retained by Edmonton, on 30 April 2015, Gustafsson signed a two-year contract with the Chicago Blackhawks.